 - Plagiarism of any type/sort/manner from any source. - Copying the work of other students. - Colluding to cheat in any form, way or manner. - Submitting work done by another person as the learner's own.
-NB this includes submitting work that has been paid for from professional sources. - Falsely claiming extenuating/mitigating circumstances to gain an unfair advantage in assessment outcomes. - Cheating in any form, way or manner. - Not citing text/quotes from published sources when borrowed for use. - Using unauthorised equipment, sources of information or other methods of cheating. - Bribing or attempting to bribe invigilators/tutors/teaching staff or any member of the College.
+NB this includes submitting work that has been paid for from professional sources or generated by an Artificial Intelligence platform.
+For guidance on how Artificial Intelligence can be used ethically follow Al Guidance - Falsely claiming extenuating/mitigating circumstances to gain an unfair advantage in assessment outcomes. - Cheating in any form, way or manner. - Not citing text/quotes from published sources when borrowed for use. - Using unauthorised equipment, sources of information or other methods of cheating. - Bribing or attempting to bribe invigilators/tutors/teaching staff or any member of the College.